 Flexible and Rigid Endoscopic training Device (FRED)

 Developed by Jacqueline C Whittemore, DVM, PhD, DACVIM at the University of Tennessee College of Veterinary Medicine.
-See Kennedy, 2009 for news item.
+See Kennedy 2009 for news item.

 Simuldog